tvarkevi/RS_FMRI/README.md

 Segmentation(fileInfo.base_dir, fileInfo.data_dir);
 ```

-Note: In order to successfully run the Segmentation.m script, it is first necessary to change lines 10, 24, 28, 32, 36, 40, and 44 of the segmentation jobfile, Segmentation_job.m, into the full path of the TPM.nii file located on your device (usually in the spm12/tpm subdirectory).
+Note: In order to successfully run the Segmentation.m script, it is first necessary to change lines 10, 24, 28, 32, 36, 40, and 44 of the segmentation jobfile, Segmentation_job.m, into the full path of the TPM.nii file located on your device (usually in the [.../pm12/tpm subdirectory]).

 ### 1.3 Brain mask